scality/Zenko/docs/docsource/installation/prepare/configure_logical_volumes.rst

 - 54 GB

 One additional 100 GB volume for S3 data, which can be bound to any of the nodes, is also required.
-For a five-node deplyment, this totals five sets of five volumes, plus the S3 data volume.
+For a five-node deployment, this totals five sets of five volumes, plus the S3 data volume.

 Custom Sizing